mattsta/signal-backup/README.md

 Options:
   -s, --source PATH  Path to Signal config and database
-      --old PATH     Path to previous export to merge with -o, --overwrite    Flag to overwrite existing output -m, --manual       Flag to manually decrypt the database --help             Show this message and exit.
+      --old PATH     Path to previous export to merge with -c, --chat "NAME"  Comma-separated chat names to include.
+These are contact names or group names -o, --overwrite    Flag to overwrite existing output -m, --manual       Flag to manually decrypt the database --help             Show this message and exit.